What are global firms with presence in Israel doing after Hamas attack

 El Al:

-The airline said it would run more flights to take reservists back to Israel to help in the largest mobilisation in the country's history.
+The airline said it would run more flights to take reservists back to Israel to help in the largest mobilization in the country's history.

 Royal Caribbean: